-Based upon this review of conditions in Nicaragua, the Secretary finds, after consultation with the appropriate Government agencies, that the conditions that prompted the designation of Nicaragua for TPS continue to be met.
+Based upon this review, the Secretary finds, after consultation with the appropriate Government agencies, that the conditions that prompted the designation of Honduras for TPS continue to be met.
 See 8 U.S.C.
 1254a(b)(3)(A).
-There continues to be a substantial, but temporary, disruption in living conditions in Nicaragua as the result of an environmental disaster, and Nicaragua continues to be unable, temporarily, to handle adequately the return of its nationals.
+There continues to be a substantial, but temporary, disruption in living conditions in Honduras as the result of an environmental disaster, and Honduras continues to be unable, temporarily, to handle adequately the return of its nationals.
 See 8 U.S.C.
 1254a(b)(1)(B).
-The Secretary also finds that it is not contrary to the national interest of the United States to permit aliens who meet the eligibility requirements of TPS to remain in the United States temporarily.
-See 8 U.S.C.
-1254a(b)(1)(C).
-On the basis of these findings, the Secretary concludes that the designation of Nicaragua for TPS should be extended for an additional 18-month period.
+On the basis of these findings, the Secretary concludes that the designation of Honduras for TPS should be extended for an additional 18-month period.
 See 8 U.S.C.
 1254a(b)(3)(C).

-Notice of Extension of the TPS Designation of Nicaragua
+Notice of Extension of the TPS Designation of Honduras

 By the authority vested in me as Secretary of Homeland Security under section 244 of the Act, 8 U.S.C.
-1254a, I have determined, after consultation with the appropriate Government agencies, that the conditions that prompted designation of Nicaragua for TPS in January 1999 continue to be met.
-See 8 U.S.C 1254a(b)(3)(A).
-There are approximately 4,100 nationals of Nicaragua (or aliens having no nationality who last habitually resided in Nicaragua) who have been granted TPS and who may be eligible for re-registration.
-Accordingly, I am extending the TPS designation of Nicaragua for 18 months from July 6, 2007 to January 5, 2009.
-For instructions on this extension, please refer to the following attachment, which includes filing and eligibility requirements for Temporary Protected Status and Employment Authorization Documents.
+1254a, I have determined, after consultation with the appropriate Government agencies that the conditions that prompted designation of Honduras for TPS in January 1999 continue to be met.
+See 8 U.S.C.
+1254a(b)(3)(A).
+There are approximately 78,000 nationals of Honduras (or aliens having no nationality who last habitually resided in Honduras) who have been granted TPS and who may be eligible for re-registration.
+Accordingly, I am extending the TPS designation of Honduras for 18 months from July 6, 2007 to January 5, 2009.
+For instructions on this extension, please refer to the following attachments, which include filing and eligibility requirements for Temporary Protected Status and Employment Authorization Documents.